Warner Robins, Georgia: Television stations

-Warner Robins is part of the Macon DMA, which is the nation's 120th largest television market.
-See the box below for local television stations:
+Warner Robins is part of the Macon designated market area, which is the nation's 120th-largest television market.

 Radio stations

-Warner Robins is part of the Macon Arbitron Metro, which is the nation's 130th largest radio market with a person 12+ population of 372,400.
-See the box below for the local radio stations:
+Warner Robins is part of the Macon Arbitron Metro, which is the nation's 130th-largest radio market with a person 12+ population of 372,400.

 Education

-The portion of Warner Robins in Houston County is served by the Houston County School System.
-The portion of the city in Peach County is served by Peach County School District.
+The portion of Warner Robins in Houston County is served by the Houston County School System (as are all other parts of Houston County).
+The portion of the city in Peach County is served by Peach County School District (as are all other parts of Peach County).